stevenpawley/Pyspatialml/README.md

-# Pyspatialml
+# pyspatialml
 Machine learning classification and regresssion modelling for spatial raster data.

 ## Description
-Pyspatialml provides a suite of functions to enable machine learning classification and regression models to be applied to raster data.
+pyspatialml provides a suite of functions to enable machine learning classification and regression models to be applied to raster data.
 The package relies on the rasterio package for accessing raster data, and geopandas/shapely for vector data.

 ## Notes